 All development within the Plan Area is subject to the following standards and guidelines.
+Deviations may be requested through a design waiver process and are not subject to the positive and negative criteria associated with the granting of variances.

 5.1 Contextual Considerations, Use of Design Precedents